open-mmlab/OpenPCDet/README.md

 # PV-RCNN-Relation

-PV-RCNN-Relation is a implementation of a object relations module applied to the PVRCNN baseline.
+PV-RCNN-Relation is an implementation of an object relations module applied to the PVRCNN baseline.
 It beats its baseline on all difficulties for the vehicle class.

 ## Results